vk-cs/docs-public/docs/en/ml/mlplatform/jupyterhub/instructions/manage/manage.md

 ## {heading(Connecting S3 bucket)[id=add-s3]}

 The option allows you to add an S3 bucket to the instance to store data in it.
-The bucket will be available inside the instance as a directory, and the data stored in it will be available in [Cloud Storage](/en/storage/s3) even after the instance is deleted.
+The bucket will be available inside the instance as a directory, and the data stored in it will be available in [Object Storage](/en/storage/s3) even after the instance is deleted.

-To connect a Cloud Storage bucket to an instance:
+To connect an Object Storage bucket to an instance:

 1. [Go to](https://cloud.vk.com/app/en) to your VK Cloud management console.
 1. Go to **ML Platform** → **Instances** section.
 1. Click ![ ](/en/assets/more-icon.svg "inline") for the instance you need and select **Connect S3 bucket as disk**.
 1. In the window that opens, select the bucket that you want to connect to the instance.
-If there are no suitable buckets, select **Create a new bucket** — a new Cloud Storage bucket will be created and connected to the instance.
+If there are no suitable buckets, select **Create a new bucket** — a new Object Storage bucket will be created and connected to the instance.
 1. Click the **Save** button.

 ## {heading(Stopping and starting instance)[id=pause]}